GWU-Advanced-OS/project-osv2/hypothesis.md

 4.Give a explanation of the lock scheme of OSv.

-5.How does OSv support network stack?
+5.How does OSv support network stack, thus optimizing it?

 # Question from project requirement
 1. Summarize the project, what it is, what its goals are, and why it exists.